 This method may work with some dogs, mostly those dogs who gulp down food with no questions asked, but be aware that some finicky fellows may nit pick and separate the topping from the food, and even if you mix them throughout, you risk your dog refusing the whole meal.

 Some dogs though will have no problems eating if the powder is well mixed within some tasty dog canned food.
 Also, it's close to impossible separating the two once mixed!

 6) Cover Your Dog's Pills With Pill Pockets

 Don't feel like touching sticky foods or want a quick solution to conceal those pills?
 Pill Pockets are an option.
 Produced by Greenies, Pill Pockets are hollow treats sold at most veterinary offices nowadays and they come in tantalizing flavors such as chicken, peanut butter and hickory smoke.

-Tip: have some nasty tasting pills?
-You can also try inserting them into empty gel caps that are safe to use in dogs so to mask the bitter taste.
+To prevent this reaction, you try inserting them into empty gel caps that are safe to use in dogs so disguise the bitter taste.

 What if Your Dog Discovers There's a Pill Inside?

 Did you know?
-According to research conducted by AAHA, the American Animal Hospital Association, the rate of compliance from dog owners giving their pets medications for chronic conditions is just 76 percent, which means an astounding 24% of pets aren’t being treated with the medications they need!
+According to research conducted by AAHA, the American Animal Hospital Association in 2009, the rate of compliance from dog owners giving their pets medications for chronic conditions is just 76 percent, which means an astounding 24 percent of pets aren’t being treated with the medications they need!

 If this is your only option, make sure you praise your dog during and afterward and if your dog is healthy and active, you can even play a game with him.
 It's important to ensure your dog swallows the pill, as some dogs astutely hide it in their mouth, only to spit it out later.